 From the list of GPO’s select the policy Block USB Devices and click OK.

-Perform a group policy update on the client using the command gpupdate /force.
-Connect any USB device to the computer and you should see the message as Access is denied.
+Connect any USB device to the computer, and you should see the message as “Access is denied“.
+The error Drive not accessible, Access is denied indicates that a group policy has blocked the USB device successfully.
 The policy that we applied will prevent users from mounting any class of removable media.